ivanzakharov/docs/development-guidelines/overview.md

 - To run something in batch and if it will not be consumed externally (with web-service calls etc.), it is simplier to implement it using the RunBaseBatch framework rather than SysOperations.

+- Do not use containers as fields.
+If needed - contact with Technical Architect.

 ## Guidelines for application objects